biopython/biopython.github.io/wiki/SeqIO.md

 **u**niversal readline mode - this means you don't have to worry if the file uses Unix, Mac or DOS/Windows style newline characters.

+Note that you do have to specify the file format explicitly, unlike in BioPerl's SeqIO which will try and guess using the file name extension and/or the file contents.

 If you had a different type of file, for example a Clustalw alignment file such as '[opuntia.aln](http://cvs.biopython.org/cgi-bin/viewcvs/viewcvs.cgi/*checkout*/biopython/Tests/Clustalw/opuntia.aln?rev=HEAD&cvsroot=biopython&content-type=text/plain)'